greenonline/Making-music-on-the-BBC-computer/README.md

 2670
 ```

+Note that the omission of these lines is in *both* PDFs (the OCR scan and the bitmap scan) of the book.
+The DSD image from stardot.org.uk is *also* missing these lines.

 ### Errors in `ON x GOTO`

-These previously missing lines also contain typos:
+These previously missing lines 2360-2670 also contain typos:

 - Omission of the seventh `ON x GOTO` option on line 2420
 - Missing line pointed to, by the seventh option of the `ON x GOTO` on line 2420